In the early 19th century Cardigan was reputed to have over 60 recognised ale houses.

 In 1850 there were over 50 licensed premises as well as a considerable number of what were locally called 'smwglins'; secret, hidden, unlicensed and notorious places where beer was brewed and sold and trade in smuggled wines, spirits and other goods carried on...

-Tafarn Smwglin sits in its own courtyard on the Teifi wharf side at Cambrian Quay, on the ground floor of an eighteenth century warehouse, once sail-lofts and chandlery and who-knows-what.
-Nowadays we have license for our fine selection of welsh beers and spirits and have smuggled in some none-welsh drinks too.
-Dubious trade still persists, but the trade is in the stories the size of the fish, the glory of the try and the day it didn't rain.
+Tafarn Smwglin sits in the Pizzatipi courtyard on the Teifi wharfside at Cambrian Quay, on the ground floor of an eighteenth century warehouse.
+Once sail-lofts and chandlery and who-knows-what.
+Nowadays we have a licence for our fine selection of Welsh beers, ciders and spirits and have smuggled in some non-Welsh drinks too.
+The most recent addition is our own fforest gin.
+Dubious trade still persists, but the trade is in stories - the size of the fish, the glory of the try and the day it didn't rain.

 In the Pizzatipi courtyard.
 Cambrian Quay, Cardigan, SA43 1EZ.
 Open June-September.
 Check the website for days and times. www.pizzatipi.co.uk